Elivagar/RPS-remake/README.md

 # RPS-remake
-Rock, paper, scissors game - remake to improve javascript knowledge/skills
+Rock, paper, scissors game - remake to improve javascript knowledge and get better at commiting with Git.